Woe4/GraphingCPSC210/README.md

 ## Instructions for Grader

-- To start the program, run MainGUI (not Main)
+- To start the program, run SwingGUI
 - To start inputting, you can input an equation as a function of x in the middle panel (you should enter this function in java terms so that sinx would be